|

 1915

-Albert Einstein submitted his theory of general relativity as a series of lectures before the Prussian Academy of Sciences.
+Albert Einstein presented the gravitational field equations of general relativity to the Prussian Academy of Sciences.

 1922